nana-4/material-ubuntu-theme/README.md

 ```

 ## TODO & Known Issues

+- `scale` is indistinguishable when the background is selected.

 NOTE: Please do not report bugs that occur even with Materia.
 Please report them to [Materia's Issue Tracker](https://github.com/nana-4/materia-theme/issues).